popphp/docs/tutorial_application/application_structure.rst

 see files specific to the current environment of the application, web or console.
 Each environment is explained more in depth in the next sections.

-Application Object
+Application Module
 ~~~~~~~~~~~~~~~~~~

+Application development with Pop PHP promotes modular development, meaning that it aides creating
+smaller "mini-application" modules that can be registered with the main application object.
-If you look inside the ``Tutorial\Application`` class, you see the lines:
+If you look inside the ``Tutorial\Module`` class, you see the lines:

 .. code-block:: php